-- Participation in 12 monthly meetings of BASMAA's MPC Committee and four quarterly meetings of BASMAA's RMC Workgroup on behalf of C/CAG and its member agencies. - As chair, on behalf of all member agencies, development of four meeting agendas for BASMAA's RMC Workgroup. - Telephone and email communications and comments on pertinent regional documents and participation in related meetings. - Compilation of RMC program Creek Status data into one database. - In- kind services to assist with BASMAA Regional Project Task RMC 3c (Creek Status Monitoring Coordination): technical database assistance to RMC programs, annual compilation of RMC program Creek Status data into one database, serving as the link between the RMC and the CEDEN regional data node (i.e., SFEI), and management of the creek status probabilistic monitoring design and site evaluation process.
+- Participation in 12 monthly meetings of BASMAA's MPC Committee and four quarterly meetings of BASMAA's RMC Workgroup on behalf of SMCWPPP and its member agencies. - Telephone and email communications and comments on pertinent regional documents and participation in related meetings. - In- kind services to assist with BASMAA Regional Project Task RMC 3c (Creek Status Monitoring Coordination): technical database assistance to RMC programs, annual compilation of RMC program Creek Status data into one database, serving as the link between the RMC and the CEDEN regional data node (i.e., SFEI), and management of the creek status probabilistic monitoring design and site evaluation process.

-Note: The above deliverables are for the 12-month FY 2017/18 time period (i.e., July 1, 2017 - June 30, 2018).
+Note: The above deliverables are for the 12-month FY 2018/19 time period (i.e., July 1, 2018 - June 30, 2019).

-SUBTASK SM94.02: REGIONAL MONITORING PROGRAM PARTICIPATION
+SUBTASK SM07.02: REGIONAL MONITORING PROGRAM PARTICIPATION

 Provision C.8.c requires that Permittees "participate in implementing an Estuary receiving water monitoring program, at a minimum equivalent to the San Francisco Estuary Regional Monitoring Program by contributing their fair-share financially on an annual basis."
-The budget for this subtask does not include financial contributions to the RMP, but does include participation in various RMP Workgroups and Strategy Teams to provide input and leadership to the RMP and identify opportunities to direct RMP funds and monitoring activities towards meeting both short- and long-term MRP 2.0 requirements.
+The budget for this subtask does not include financial contributions to the RMP, but does include participation in various RMP Workgroups and Strategy Teams to provide input and leadership to the RMP and identify opportunities to direct RMP funds and monitoring activities towards meeting both short- and long-term MRP requirements.

-On behalf of C/CAG and its member agencies, EOA will participate in the RMP's Sources, Pathways, and Loadings Workgroup (SPLWG) which ensures that RMP projects and products are relevant and help to answer management questions in the context of TMDLs and attainment of water quality standards.
+On behalf of SMCWPPP and its member agencies, EOA will participate in the RMP's Sources, Pathways, and Loadings Workgroup (SPLWG) which ensures that RMP projects and products are relevant and help to answer management questions in the context of TMDLs and attainment of water quality standards.
 The SPLWG meets approximately twice yearly.
-EOA will also participate in Strategy Teams that inform the SPLWG such as the Small Tributary Loading Strategy Team (STLS) that meets monthly and the STLS Long-Term Trends Strategy Team that is assumed to meet quarterly.
+EOA will also participate in Strategy Teams that inform the SPLWG such as the Small Tributary Loading Strategy Team (STLS) that meets monthly.
+The STLS Long-Term Trends Strategy Team and Advanced Data Analysis Team meet as needed.
 STLS participation includes selection of stations where monitoring may take place and review of monitoring plans.
 EOA will ensure that STLS monitoring will maximize compliance with and address management questions related to Provisions C.8 (Pollutants of Concern Monitoring) and C.11/12 (Mercury/PCBs TMDLs).
-In recent years this has included assisting with the selection, mapping, and logistical facilitation of wet weather monitoring stations where pollutants of concern (e.g., PCBs and mercury) data are collected by the RMP.
+In recent years this has included assisting with the selection, mapping, and logistical facilitation of wet weather monitoring stations in San Mateo County where pollutants of concern (e.g., PCBs and mercury) data are collected by the RMP.
 The data are being used to identify watersheds where PCBs and mercury control actions are likely to have the highest load reduction benefit.
 In future years, monitoring may shift to addressing management questions related to long-term trends.

-As needed during FY 2017/18, EOA will also participate in the RMP's PCBs Strategy Team, which integrates across RMP Workgroup areas and oversees special studies specifically designed to address PCBs in the San Francisco Bay (rather than tributaries to the Bay).
+As needed during FY 2018/19, EOA will also participate in the RMP's PCBs Strategy Team, which integrates across RMP Workgroup areas and oversees special studies specifically designed to address PCBs in the San Francisco Bay (rather than tributaries to the Bay).
 In 2015 the PCBs Strategy Team began implementation of a multi-year study plan that includes collection of sediments from Bay margins and modeling (hydrologic and water quality) of high priority Bay margin areas.

-This subtask includes email and telephone communications and review of and comment on documents and RMP work products (e.g., Regional Watershed Spreadsheet Model report, monitoring reports).
-In addition, EOA will represent C/CAG and its member agencies or the BASMAA RMC in other Workgroups and Strategy Teams as needed (e.g., RMP's Nutrient Technical Workgroup or Emerging Contaminants Workgroup).
+This subtask includes email and telephone communications and review of and comment on documents and RMP work products (e.g., Long-Term Trends Framework, Advanced Data Analysis report, monitoring reports).
+In addition, EOA will represent SMCWPPP and its member agencies or the BASMAA RMC in other RMP Workgroups and Strategy Teams as needed (e.g., RMP's Nutrient Technical Workgroup or Emerging Contaminants Workgroup).